If this is your first time seeking at Ayahuasca Recipe, we’ve got a lot of content about ayahuasca for you.

 In a perfect world, the ideal way to experience ayahuasca is with a reputable ayahuascero or shaman–both terms referring to individuals adept in the workings of the ayahuasca brew and the spirit of the ayahuasca vine.

-If you are fortunate enough to be traveling to South America, AyahuascaRecipe.org is currently building a directory of reputable ayahuasceros and ayahuasca retreat centers in South America.
+If you are fortunate enough to be traveling to South America, AyahuascaRecipe.org is currently building a directory of reputable ayahuasceros and ayahuasca retreat centers throughout the world.
 If you would like to review a retreat center or you are associated with a retreat center and would like to have your facility considered for inclusion in our directory, please send an inquiry via the form available here, Contact Us.

 If you are seeking to build a relationship with the ayahuasca vine, there are numerous online sources where you can buy ayahuasca ingredients.